dagelf/pi/README.md

     # sed s@:pi@:$Ug -i etc/groups
     # mv home/pi home/$U

-If you're on a Linux that uses NetworkManager and systemd-resolved (eg. Debian or Ubuntu) and you want full control over your ethenet socket, so this before:
+If you're on a Linux that uses NetworkManager and systemd-resolved (eg. Debian or Ubuntu) and you want full control over your ethenet socket, do this before:

     # vi /etc/udev/rules.d/00-net.rules